 The financial statements include the financial statements of the Investment Partnership and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
 The Investment Partnership utilizes the U.S. dollar as its functional currency.
-Management has evaluated all subsequent events or transactions for potential recognition or disclosure through February 10, 2012, the date of these financial statements.
+Management has evaluated all subsequent events or transactions for potential recognition or disclosure through May 7, 2012, the date of these financial statements.

 The Investment Partnership utilizes an annual reporting schedule comprised of four three-month quarters with an annual accounting period ending on December 31.
 The quarterly periods end on March 31, June 30, September 30 and December 31.
-The financial results presented herein include the Investment Partnership's activity for the years ended December 31, 2011 and 2010 and its financial position as of December 31, 2011 and 2010.
+The financial results presented herein include the Investment Partnership's activity for the three months ended March 31, 2012 and 2011, and its financial position as of March 31, 2012 and December 31, 2011.